DHTMLX/docs-todolist/docs/guides/mcp-server.md

 ## Setting up the MCP connection

-Setting up a fresh To Do List project or hooking into an existing `RestDataProvider` backend both start the same way: register the MCP endpoint with your tool, via a CLI command or a JSON configuration entry, depending on what that tool expects.
+Setting up a fresh To Do List project or hooking into an existing `RestDataProvider` backend both start the same way: point your tool at the URL below, via a CLI command or a JSON configuration entry, depending on what that tool expects.

 ~~~jsx
 https://docs.dhtmlx.com/mcp